LiamBatiste/Restaurant-Sales-Analysis/README.md

 As shown above, the top 5 items sold across all stores by total revenue was;
 **1st - Turkey Foot Long, 2nd - Chicken Teriyaki Foot Long, 3rd - Tuna Foot Long, 4th - 21oz Fountain Drink, 5th - Roast Chicken Foot Long**.

 This insight could potentially be leveraged by the company during promotions as they appeal to the largest sector with respect to sales and potentially drive more overall sales.
-Further, the best performing items are generally 'main meal' items so could be used as part of a meal-deal promotion to incentives repeat customers.
+Further, the best performing items are generally 'main meal' items, so could be used as part of a meal-deal promotion to incentives repeat customers.
 <br></br>

 **Sales performance by top 5 menu items for total sales quantity across all stores**